Today with Jenna & Sheinelle: 2019–2025: Hoda & Jenna

 On October 6, 2021, it was announced that former co-executive producer of The Wendy Williams Show and Tamron Hall, Talia Parkinson-Jones would be named the new executive producer of the show taking the place of LaMarca Mathisen.

+In the fall of 2022, the program began shifting to a "feel-good" approach with the introduction of a new opening theme on September 12, 2022, filmed at Summit One Vanderbilt.
+Parkison-Jones told E!
+News, "That's essentially what the show is about.
+When you see the open, you feel inspired.
+You see the ladies having fun and I just feel like it's a true reflection of the hour."
 On September 4, 2024, Hoda & Jenna debuted a new opening theme performed by Meghan Trainor.
 The theme music was originally revealed on April 8, 2024, during the 5th anniversary of Hoda & Jenna.
 Trainor had previously created "Wake Up to Kathie Lee and Hoda", a theme song for Kathie Lee & Hoda.

 On September 26, 2024, Kotb announced she would be stepping down as co-anchor of Today in early 2025, but would still remain at NBC.
 On November 14, 2024, Kotb's final day on Today was announced for January 10, 2025.
 While Craig Melvin was announced as Kotb's successor as co-anchor for the earlier hours of Today, it was announced that the fourth hour would become Today with Jenna & Friends, starting January 13, 2025, featuring a rotating cast of fill-in hosts until a permanent host is named.
 Kotb departed Today on January 10, 2025 and the following week marked the first time none of the co-hosts from the original iteration of the fourth hour were part of the program.
-The final Hoda & Jenna show was hosted in Studio 8G, the studio for Late Night with Seth Meyers, and included guests Gayle King, Jimmy Fallon, and former co-host Gifford.
+The final Hoda & Jenna show, dubbed the "Hoda-bration", was hosted in Studio 8G, the studio for Late Night with Seth Meyers, and included guests Gayle King, Jimmy Fallon, and former co-host Gifford.
+In 2026, the "Hoda-bration" show was nominated for a Daytime Emmy Award for "Outstanding Directing for a Daytime Studio Non-Fiction Series".